Javapoet/PDF-Viewer-Technical-Challenge/README.md

-# PDF-Viewer-Technical-Challenge
+# PDF Viewer Technical Challenge

 ## Challenge

 Your challenge is to design and build a minimal vertical slice that loads and paginates a large PDF fast and smoothly, with a backend that serves content efficiently on AWS and a frontend that renders pages without blocking the UI.
 You will propose, refine, plan a whole feature, and execute an initial functional release.
- Use React and Node/TypeScript to develop your solution and ensure your solution is self‑contained and easy to run
+Use React and Node/TypeScript to develop your solution and ensure your solution is self‑contained and easy to run.

 ## Project Docs